Zaknafeyn/MVC-learn/README.md

 MVC-learn
 =========
-Repository which constists of projects andmaterials that I use and experimenting with to study ASP.NET MVC
+Repository which constists of projects and materials that I use and experimenting with to study ASP.NET MVC